Wolverine Athletic Camps

 There are no room guarantees.
 We assign all campers to double rooms and we fill all rooms to capacity, regardless of roommate requests.
 Single rooms are not available to campers.

 Roommate Requests: If campers would like to room together, the first camper to arrive may request a spot for his/her desired roommate by telling the camp staff member the name and age of the desired roommate.
 The best way to facilitate roommate requests is for campers to arrive at registration together.

 Camp activities are offered each evening.
 Campers are encouraged to participate in a wide variety of activities, including:

 - Games (card games, table tennis, board games, water balloon toss)

-A hall meeting will cover rules, schedules, emergencies, and check-out procedures.
+A hall meeting will be held the 1st and last night of camp at 10:00pm to cover rules, schedules, emergencies, and check-out procedures.
 Every camper is required to attend.

 Here's what you need to know to stay safe on campus: